-Certified Experts in Air and Ground Medical Transport
+Certified Experts in Medical Air and Ground Transportation

 The medical transportation process is difficult enough.
 Patients don’t need incompetent or unsafe practices making them feel worse.
 Angel MedFlight is commited to serving our patients with dignity, safety, and the best in care.
 That takes attracting driven and talented employees who come to us with a wide range of specialties and capabilities, and are required to continue that learning effort throughout their career.

 MEDICAL STAFF Who are experienced critical care nurses, paramedics, and case managers

 PROFESSIONAL COORDINATORS Who manage all details of air and ground transportation

 FLIGHT CREW Who are specially trained in medical transportation needs